olderzeus/kb-firmware-modifier/README.md

    Configure media keys such as volume control and display brightness (up to 11 functions).

 7. **TrackPoint Settings**
    Set the trackpoint speed settings.
 You can fully control the relashionships between trackpoint tilt amount and cursor speed.
-You can also easy preset settings (default: 1).
+You can also easy preset settings.
+   Speed 1 to 9 correspond to the 9-level speed setting in the driver control panel.
+OS without official driver installation will use Speed 5.
    ![Trackpoint Settings](https://github.com/haborite/ku1255-firmware-modifier/blob/main/docs/trackpoint-overview.png)

 8. **Other settings**